wp-plugins/itempress/readme.txt

 - Alpha product intended for dogfooding the product initially and gaining feedback.
 1.0 will be a more stable version of the product.

-== Development, Support, & Documentation==

-If you want to work on ItemPress, just visit the [ItemPress-develop repository on BitBucket](https://bitbucket.org/aubreypwd/itempress-develop), clone, and hack away!

-**Bugs** and **new features suggestions** are all initially filed on the WordPress.org [Support Tab](http://wordpress.org/support/plugin/itempress).
-They are then automatically pushed to the [ItemPress Development Board](ttps://trello.com/b/OrTYa3Bp/itempress-development-board) on Trello where things are organized.

-All development-related items that come in through the [Support Tab](http://wordpress.org/support/plugin/itempress) are pushed into a the [ItemPress Development Board on Trello](https://trello.com/b/OrTYa3Bp/itempress-development-board) where things are organized.

-**Support**

-Please use the [Support Tab](http://wordpress.org/support/plugin/itempress) to get help, suggest new features, etc or use IRC.

-**IRC**

-**#itempress** is our official channel on freenode.
-Join there to get help, discuss new features, or just say Hi.
-I am usually there 10am - 4pm MST-Arizona.
-Ping my username @aubreypwd to get my attention.

-**Documentation**

-I am currently working on ItemPress's documentation on the [ItemPress Codex](http://codex.wordpress.org/index.php?title=User:Aubreypwd/itempress)

 == Credits & Thanks ==

 **Tracy Rotton, TatumCreative, MRW Web Design, TC Custom Taxonomy Filter**